nwcadence/java-dev-vsts/labs/Managing Technical Debt with SonarQube and VSTS Team Build.md

-## Maven Package Management with Visual Studio Team Services
+## Manage technical debt with SonarQube and VSTS Team Build

 In this exercise, you are going to configure integration between the build system and SonarQube.
 Sonarqube is a well established technical debt management system.
 Keeping tabs on your technical debt gives you objective measures that you can use to make informed decisions about maintenance, refactoring and enhancements to your code base.